Chik-Network/hsmk/README.md

-HSMS: hardware security module software/simulator
+HSMK: hardware security module software/simulator

 This project is intended to run on an air-gapped computer to sign chia spends using bls12_381 keys.